Review: CurrencyFair currency exchange for businesses

 What types of services does CurrencyFair offer for my business?

-CurrencyFair provides a full suite of services to specifically serve business needs:
+CurrencyFair provides a full suite of services specifically tailored to your business needs in more than 150 countries:

 - Pay overseas salaries.
 Set up your business account to pay freelancers and consultants worldwide.

 - Schedule recurring payments.
-Easily set up regular overseas money transfers to pay suppliers or others abroad.
+Easily set up regular overseas money transfers to pay suppliers, clients or others businesses abroad.

 - Collect on worldwide payments.
-Skip the hassle by invoicing clients and customers in their own currencies.
+Skip the hassle by invoicing clients and customers in their own currencies, receiving payments into your CurrencyFair account.

 - Move money among accounts.
-Improve your cash flow with seamless transfers between international banks — or even office accounts.
+Improve your cash flow with seamless transfers among international banks — or even office accounts.

-CurrencyFair’s business services are not available for business accounts in the US.
+CurrencyFair’s business services are not available for US business accounts .
 But if your international business holds even one account outside the States, you can use it to set up your business payments.

 - Low transfer minimums.Transfer as little as €8 or its equivalent in another currency.